Our editorial team follows strict guidelines to ensure accuracy and objectivity. Learn more about our process.

 Addressing Common Objections

-This Dave Ramsey advice works for people who actually invest the difference.
-Most don't.
-They spend it.
-Even if you do invest the difference in a taxable brokerage account, you're paying taxes on dividends and gains every year for decades.
+This strategy works for people who actually invest the difference.
+Most don't — they spend it.
+Even if you do invest in a taxable brokerage account, you're paying taxes on dividends and gains every year.

 Would you rather pay $75,000 in fees or $280,000 in taxes?

-True.
+Yes.
 You'll never get the full S&P 500 return in strong bull markets.
-You also never participate in the -37% crash years.
-The 0% floor protecting your downside has value.
+But you also never lose money in -37% crash years.
+The 0% floor has real value.

 IUL is complex.
 So is the tax code.
-Understanding how participation rates, caps, and multipliers work takes effort.
-But understanding how to legally avoid paying $200,000-300,000 in taxes over your lifetime is worth the education.
+But understanding how to legally avoid $200,000-$300,000 in taxes over your lifetime is worth the effort.

-Work with specialists who can explain the mechanics clearly.
-If an agent can't articulate how your specific policy credits interest, find a different agent.
+Work with specialists who can explain your specific policy clearly.
+If they can't, find a different agent.

 Fund it first.
-IUL vs Roth IRA isn't either/or.
-Roth IRAs have $7,000 annual contribution limits and income restrictions.
-IUL has no contribution limits and no income restrictions.
+It's not either/or — it's both.
+Roth IRAs have $7,000 annual limits and income restrictions.
+IUL has no limits and no income restrictions.

 Frequently Asked Questions